Great Chinese Famine: Table of estimates

+Primary accounts

+Lu Baoguo, a Xinhua reporter based in Xinyang, explained to Yang Jisheng why he never reported on his experience:

 In the second half of 1959, I took a long-distance bus from Xinyang to Luoshan and Gushi.
 Out of the window, I saw one corpse after another in the ditches.
 On the bus, no one dared to mention the dead.
 In one county, Guangshan, one-third of the people had died.
 Although there were dead people everywhere, the local leaders enjoyed good meals and fine liquor. ...
 I had seen people who had told the truth being destroyed.
 Did I dare to write it?

 Yu Dehong, the secretary of a party official in Xinyang in 1959 and 1960, stated:

 I went to one village and saw 100 corpses, then another village and another 100 corpses.
 No one paid attention to them.
 People said that dogs were eating the bodies.
 Not true, I said.
 The dogs had long ago been eaten by the people.

 Cannibalism

 There are widespread oral reports, though little official documentation, of human cannibalism being practiced in various forms as a result of the famine.
 To survive, people had to resort to every possible means, from eating soil and poisons to stealing and killing and even to eating human flesh.
 Yang Jisheng, a retired Chinese reporter, said "Parents ate their own kids.
 Kids ate their own parents.
 And we couldn't have imagined there was still grain in the warehouses.
 At the worst time, the government was still exporting grain."
 Due to the scale of the famine, some have speculated that the resulting cannibalism could be described as "on a scale unprecedented in the history of the 20th century".